Quick Summary

 These words create a strong impression and show you’re proactive and results-oriented.

-Knowing how to write a cover letter that highlights your strengths is crucial in today’s competitive job market.
-Now, writing a cover letter for a job application is completely different from writing a cover letter for an internship.
+Writing a cover letter highlighting your strengths is crucial in today’s competitive job market.
+Writing a cover letter for a job application is entirely different from writing a cover letter for an internship.
 You need a different approach and way to present yourself in these cases.
 How to do it?
 Let’s have a look:

 Here, you need to show your passion and enthusiasm for learning.
 Present yourself as a good team player and a go-getter.
-If you already know some skills related to that profile, be sure you mention them and how you can use them to provide value to the company.
+If you already know some skills related to that profile, mention how you can use them to provide value to the company.

-If you want to land interviews faster, mastering how to write a cover letter is a must.
+If you want to land interviews faster, mastering writing a cover letter is a must.
 If you don’t have previous experience, don’t worry.
 We all started the same way.
-In this case, how to write cover letter that highlight your skills and your mindset is key to catching the recruiters attention.
+In this case, how to write a cover letter that highlights your skills and your mindset is key to catching the recruiters’ attention.
 Just like an internship, if you can present yourself as a person who’s a quick learner and a good team player, you have a better chance of getting an entry-level job.

 For example, if you’ve created a project for your college assignments or managed or led a team during your college years, mention it in your cover letter.

-On platforms like Upwork, where freelance gigs are king, how to write a cover letter needs to sing your praises is essential.
-Pinpoint freelance projects that had measurable successes and cite client testimonials that speak to your reliability and quality of work.
+Writing a cover letter that sings your praises is essential on platforms like Upwork, where freelance gigs are king.
+Pinpoint freelance projects with measurable successes and cite client testimonials that speak to your reliability and quality of work.

 If you have repeat clients, highlight this as it reflects dependability and satisfaction with your work.

 Want to impress recruiters?
 Discover how to write a cover letter that grabs attention instantly.
-Alright, it’s time to put everything we’ve learned above into action.
-To give you a clear perspective on how your cover letter should look, we’ve included a sample cover letter.
+It’s time to put everything we’ve learned above into action.
+We’ve included a sample cover letter to give you a clear perspective on how your cover letter should look.
 Take a look:

 Dear Ms. Johnson,

 I am writing to express my interest in the Junior Graphic Designer position advertised on your company website.
-Knowing how to write a cover letter that highlights my qualifications and enthusiasm, I would like to share that with a Bachelor’s degree in Graphic Design and two years of experience at a busy marketing agency, I am excited about the opportunity to contribute to your creative team.
+Knowing how to write a cover letter highlighting my qualifications and enthusiasm, I would like to share that with a Bachelor’s degree in Graphic Design and two years of experience at a busy marketing agency, I am excited to contribute to your creative team.

 In my current role at Creative Designs Ltd., I have honed my skills in Adobe Creative Suite and have been commended for my ability to handle multiple projects under tight deadlines.
 Knowing how to write a cover letter that emphasizes these accomplishments, I’d like to highlight that I led the redesign of a client’s branding, which included creating a fresh logo and new packaging.
-This project not only increased the client’s sales by 30% but also won the Best Brand Revamp award in 2021.
+This project increased the client’s sales by 30% and won the Best Brand Revamp award in 2021.

 Additionally, I have developed strong teamwork skills, often collaborating with writers and marketers to create a cohesive visual and narrative story.
-These experiences have prepared me to contribute to your team’s upcoming projects effectively.
+These experiences have prepared me to effectively contribute to your team’s upcoming projects.

 I am drawn to this position at [Your Company] because of your commitment to innovation and quality, which I share and practice in my work.
-I am eager to bring my background in graphic design and my creative problem-solving skills to your company.
+I am eager to bring my graphic design background and creative problem-solving skills to your company.

 Thank you for considering my application.
 I look forward to discussing this exciting opportunity with you.
 I am enthusiastic about the prospect of contributing to your team and am available for an interview at your earliest convenience.